lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 6.** *More than they.*

-1\.For the darker sorrow his absence causes.
+1\.
+For the darker sorrow his absence causes.

-2\.For the richer splendour Iris coming must bring.
+2\.
+For the richer splendour Iris coming must bring.

-3\.For the greater might of our indwelling love.— *W. B. H.*
+3\.
+For the greater might of our indwelling love.— *W. B. H.*

 **Verse 6.**

-1\.A long, dark night: The Lord absent.
+1\.
+A long, dark night: The Lord absent.

-2\.An eager, hopeful watcher: Waiting the Lord's return.
+2\.
+An eager, hopeful watcher: Waiting the Lord's return.

-3\.A bright, blessed morning: The time of the Lord's appearing.— *W. H. J. P.*
+3\.
+A bright, blessed morning: The time of the Lord's appearing.— *W. H. J. P.*

 **Verse 7.** Redeeming grace the sole hope of the holiest.— *W. B. H.*

 **Verse 7.**

-1\.A divine exhortation: "Let Israel hope in the LORD."
+1\.
+A divine exhortation: "Let Israel hope in the LORD."

-2\.A spiritual reason: "For with the LORD there is mercy", etc.
+2\.
+A spiritual reason: "For with the LORD there is mercy", etc.

-3\.A gracious promise: "He shall redeem Israel from, all his iniquities."— *J. C. Philpot.*
+3\.
+A gracious promise: "He shall redeem Israel from, all his iniquities."— *J. C. Philpot.*

 **Verses 7-8.** It is our wisdom to have personal dealings with God.

-1\.The first exercise of faith must be upon the Lord himself.
+1\.
+The first exercise of faith must be upon the Lord himself.
 This is the natural order, the necessary order, easiest, wisest, and most profitable order.
 Begin where all begins.

-2\.Exercises of faith about other things must still be in connection with the Lord.
+2\.
+Exercises of faith about other things must still be in connection with the Lord.
 Mercy—"with the Lord."
 Plenteous redemption "with him."

-3\.Exercises of faith, whatever their object, must all settle on him.
+3\.
+Exercises of faith, whatever their object, must all settle on him.
 "He shall redeem", etc.

 **Verse 8.**

-1\.The Redemption: "From all iniquities."
+1\.
+The Redemption: "From all iniquities."

-2\.The Redeemer: "The Lord."
+2\.
+The Redeemer: "The Lord."
 See Tit 2:14.

-3\.The Redeemed: "Israel."— *W. H. J. P.*
+3\.
+The Redeemed: "Israel."— *W. H. J. P.*

 ## Works Upon The Hundred And Thirtieth Psalm